Warranwood: Etymology

-Warranwood is adjacent to Warrandyte South and Ringwood; its name is a conjunction of the two words.
+Warranwood is adjacent to Warrandyte South and Ringwood North; its name is a conjunction of the two words.
 In 1946, the South Warrandyte Progress Association invited suggestions for a name, as at the time there was no definite name for the locality.
 At one time, it had been referred to as "Croydon Heights".
 The choice of "Warranwood" from part-time resident Mrs. J. Harrison of Brysons Road was accepted by postal authorities and the Shire of Lillydale.

 Education

 Two schools are located in Warranwood; Melbourne Rudolf Steiner School, on Wonga Road and Warranwood Primary School, on Wellington Park Drive.

 Warranwood Primary was formerly known as Warrandyte South Primary and relocated from Hall Rd. in Warrandyte South to its current location in Term 2, 1996.